shfunc/hud-python/README.md

 A Python SDK for creating, evaluating, and benchmarking agent interactions with web browsers and OS environments.

-> **Alpha Release Notice**: This SDK is currently in early release status.
+> **Early Release Notice**: This SDK is currently in early release status.
 The API is evolving and may change in future releases as we gather feedback and improve functionality.

 [![PyPI version](https://img.shields.io/pypi/v/hud-python)](https://pypi.org/project/hud-python/)